austinsonger/documentation/source/main/elk7-3.rst

 .. warning::

-    Be sure you are running ELK stuff (elasticsearch, filebeat and kibana) with version >7.3.2
+    Be sure you are running ELK (elasticsearch, filebeat and kibana) with version >7.3.2

 we will need to modify a bit the Wazuh's default filebeat configuration, we will do: